ishratarshad/Number-Shuffle-Game/README.md

 - Responsive Design: Sleek and professional UI with a pink and blue gradient background.

 How to Play
-1. Visit the game at: https://number-shuffle-game.onrender.com
-3. Select a board size (3x3, 4x4, or 6x6).
+1. Select a board size (3x3, 4x4, or 6x6).
-4. Use arrow keys to rearrange the numbers into ascending order.
+2. Use arrow keys to rearrange the numbers into ascending order.
-5. Complete the puzzle in the fewest moves and shortest time possible!
+3. Complete the puzzle in the fewest moves and shortest time possible!

 Installation Instructions: